Code-Institute-Submissions/Chloe-O-C-O-O-K-Milestone-Project-3/README.md

     1. User can submit/edit recipes, these display on recipe page and profile page
 - I want to be able to view my recipes on my own profile page, separate to other user's recipes
   - The user's profile will continue to show recipes only they have submitted
-    1. Once submitted, user's recipes will be commited to the database and remain there and display on all recipes and profile pages
+    1. Once submitted, user's recipes will be commited to the database and remain there and display on all recipes and their own profile page
 - I want to easily add, edit and delete my own recipes
   - From the recipes or profile, a user can easily edit or delete a recipe by opening the relevant card item and clicking view or edit
-    1. Recipes can be deleted by clicking edit button on the recipes or from the view recipe page
+    1. Recipes can be deleted by clicking edit or delete button on the recipes or from the view recipe page
 - I want to search the recipe database using keywords, recipe names and by course i.e. Breakfast, Lunch, Dinner
   - Again, users can use the search function on the recipes page to find recipes - the search function will look at the recipe's name, its category and ingedients and return relevant results if any
     1. User can search for a term and commence the search using the magnifying glass icon or clear the search and 'reset' the page using the refresh icon
   - I want to log out when I am finished using the site and clear session data
     1. When logged in, the navigation bar shows a log out option(only viewable by logged in users), clicking this logs the user out and redirects them to the log in page

+## Admin

+- I want to delete any user from the database
+ - From the view_users page, that is only accessible for admin, the admin can delete any user from the database
+- I want to delete any user's recipe from the database
+ - From the all_recipe page, the admin can delete any user's recipe from the database

 ## Further Testing

 - I have used Chrome Developer Tools to understand how the live Heroku app looks on different devices, I've also tested the app on my own Samsung S20+ device
 - I have viewed the app in different browsers such as Google Chrome, Samsung Internet, Microsoft Edge and Mozilla Firefox - I noticed the site loads slightly slower on Firefox compared to other browers
+- I have attempted to access the view_users page when not logged in or logged in as admin to ensure it cannot be force accessed - any user that is not the admin is redirected back to the landing page
 - I have tested the site by creating accounts, submitting, editing and deleting recipes to ensure there were no error when carrying out these actions
 - I have tested the links on the site to ensure no broken links, social media links in the foot redirect in new tabs so do not lead any from the site